qcao/shtookovina/README.md

 hardcore program for Lisp geeks, but later I decided to make it more user-friendly, so more people could use it.
 To make Шτookωвiнα work you're supposed to write some Lisp in your configuration file setting some variables and defining some hooks.
-Now we have wizard that can do this automatically.
+Fortunately, we have wizard that can do this automatically.

 When you start Шτookωвiнα for the first time, wizard will be called (unless you start it with `--no-wizard` option).
 First it asks about interface